 How to increase dopamine naturally?
-The role of L-tyrosine.
+Opt for L-tyrosine

 filter

 Dopamine is your reward and pleasure brain chemical.
-It is released when the brain is expecting a reward-which could be apparent or anticipated.
+It is released when the brain expects a reward that could be apparent or anticipated.
 Good food, sex, exercise, music, socializing, thrill-seeking and other feel-good activities involve the dopamine pathway.
 Dopamine is also involved in motivation and creating the drive to seek those pleasures.
-This property also influences its role in addiction.
+Here’s a deep dive into how dopamine is made and how to increase dopamine levels naturally to enjoy your life.

 Food (per 100g) |